featherbear/UNSW-CSE-Thesis/site/content/presentations/seminar-b.md

 <div style="flex: 1">

 * Why is there an SSH server running?
-* What's running on port 6665
+* What's runs on port 6665
   * `player`
   * Why not file-based IPC?
 * Can I ping the internet